TrueData™ SURVEYS

 Looking to segment these touchpoints by customer type, region, or order size?
 Our Customer Segmentation Analysis breaks it down even further.

-Crafting Effective Customer Effort Score Questions
+Crafting Effective Customer Effort Score Questions for B2B Relationships

 The success of a Customer Effort Score survey starts with the right questions.
-To uncover where effort occurs — and how to reduce it — your CES questions should be clear, specific, and focused on the customer’s experience with a particular task or touchpoint.
+To uncover where effort occurs, and how to reduce it, your CES questions should be clear, specific, and focused on the customer’s experience with a particular task or touchpoint.

 A well-phrased CES question cuts straight to the customer’s point of view.
 For example: